Sergey Bogomyako - stock.adobe.c

-“If the data centres in Dublin, London, Amsterdam, Frankfurt, think they’ve got a problem now with power, there are bigger challenges coming down the line that will exacerbate the issues they’re seeing now,” Tim Connolly, country manager for UK and Ireland at Compute Nordic, tells Computer Weekly.
+“If the datacentres in Dublin, London, Amsterdam and Frankfurt think they’ve got a problem with power now, there are bigger challenges coming down the line that will exacerbate the issues they’re currently seeing,” Tim Connolly, country manager for UK and Ireland at Compute Nordic, tells Computer Weekly.

 Reliance on fossil fuels